devjakov/time-tracking-dashboard-JS/README.md

 Had a lot of fun doing this, most of the JS coding I learned through following tutorials, this was my first JS code I wrote without following anyone :D

-It's pretty simple but the feeling I got from having the button work was a joy :D
+It's pretty simple but the feeling I got from having the buttons work was a joy :D

+Learned window.onload in this one

 Again, I used grid and flexbox interchangeably and it made life a breeze.